Jasonnnnnnn1/WADS_Final_Project/README.md

 We are developing a full-stack "Smart Study Planner" that automates the scheduling process.

 **Main Features:**

-- **Smart Scheduling:** Auto-allocates tasks into free calendar slots based on priority and deadlines.
+* **Smart Scheduling:** Auto-allocates tasks into free calendar slots based on priority and deadlines.
-- **Focus Timer:** A built-in Pomodoro-style timer to track actual study duration.
+* **Focus Timer:** A built-in Pomodoro-style timer to track actual study duration, integrated with ambient sounds and YouTube Music.
-- **Progress Dashboard:** Visual analytics of study habits and task completion rates.
+* **Progress Dashboard:** Visual analytics of study habits, priority breakdowns, and task completion rates.

 **AI Integration:**

-- **AI Scheduler:** Uses an algorithm to generate optimal daily schedules, preventing overlaps and overloading.
+* **AI Scheduler/Prioritization:** Uses an algorithm to generate optimal daily schedules, preventing overlaps and overloading.
-- **Burnout Detection:** Analyzes study patterns to detect fatigue and suggest breaks or schedule adjustments.
+* **Dedicated AI Chat Assistant:** Powered by Gemini SDK, providing an interactive chat room for study advice, schedule adjustments, and burnout detection.

 ---